 Tips for Visiting

-There’s no food service at the Cave and Basin Historical Site, so if you plan to stay over a meal you will have to bring your food and enjoy one of the picnic sites.
+There’s no food service at the Cave and Basin Historical Site, so if you plan to stay over a meal, you will have to bring your food and enjoy one of the picnic sites.
 The gift shop sells limited snacks and drinks (chocolate bars, packaged ice cream).

 There is a water fountain in the main building.

 A visit to The Cave and Basin pairs well with a soak in the Banff Upper Hot Springs.
-I would recommend visiting the Cave and Basin first to learn about the history of the hot springs and how they shaped the history of the area, then finish up with a soak in the thermal waters at the Upper Banff Hot Springs.
+I would recommend visiting the Cave and Basin first to learn about the history of the hot springs and how they shaped the history of the area, then finish up with a soak in the thermal waters at the Banff Upper Hot Springs.

-If you want to experience soaking in a Cave and Basin landscape the Fox Hotel in Banff has a Cave and Basin-themed hot pool.
+If you want to experience soaking in a Cave and Basin landscape, the Fox Hotel in Banff has a Cave and Basin-themed hot pool.

 Is There Anything Else I Should Know?